BhavyeMathur/goopylib-v1/README.md

 The first allows you to import everything that is part of the library, but if you want only specific classes z& functions, read on.

 ### Organization

-Goopy is organized into a few different files and depending on what you want to do, you can import these files.
+Goopylib is organized into a few different files and depending on what you want to do, you can import these files.
-There are 2 subfolders in goopy: math & objects.
-The objects folder contains all of the graphics objects you might want to use like Images, Rectangles, Buttons, etc. To import these, type:
+There are 5 subpackages in goopylib: objects, math, sound, physics, & applications.

+To import these, type:

 ```python
 from goopylib.math.BezierCurve import BezierCurve # The other modules are 'Interpolation', & 'BSpline'